To install, simply upload the files in the archive to your webserver, and navigate to http://yoursite.com/install/, then follow the prompts.

 sudo apt-get install php5-json sudo apt-get install php5-curl sudo apachectl restart

 Most customers can ignore this section, but it may be useful for developers customizing the php code.

 The php error logs can generate a lot of content (and so use up disk space) if the error_reporting setting is set too low.
 On production settings, we recommend setting this value to E_ALL & ~E_WARNING & ~E_NOTICE, which logs all errors, but not notices or warnings.
 Most PHP installations default to logging warnings.
 Some of the older code in Restaurant Biller will generate warnings that are benign, so it is recommended that you run your production system with warnings turned off.

-Because changing the error_reporting setting can be difficult on some shared hosts, Restaurant Biller automatically overrides the error_reporting setting near the top of the file app.render.php.
+Because changing the error_reporting setting can be difficult on some shared hosts, Restaurant Biller automatically overrides the error_reporting setting in the file /includes/errorConfig.php.
 You can change the setting there to increase the level of error reporting during development and testing.

-We also override the location of the error_log file (and turn on logging) in the file includes/db.inc.php.
+We also override the location of the error_log file (and turn on logging) in that errorConfig.php file.
 The location of the error_log file is: templates_c/error_log (which is guaranteed to be readable and writeable by your account by the installation process).